Thomas-Pal/kafka-digital-wallet/README.md

 bash scripts/start-flow.sh   # requires Podman (podman machine up) or Docker running
 # consent UI at http://localhost:3000, Kafka UI at http://localhost:8080
 # DWP portal at http://localhost:4000 (filtered by consent via gatekeeper service)
-# Use the portal to send a consent request, approve or reject it in the wallet, and the script will publish NHS events afterward
-s so the filtered view shows up-to-date results.
+# Flow: the script publishes NHS prescriptions first (as if a GP visit already happened), then you send/approve consent from the portal/wallet to unlock the cached record for the DWP caseworker.
 ```